A hike to Zugspitze – what it is like

 The hike continues along the Partnach river and feels pretty easy and idyllic in the beginning.
 After around 3 hours we reached the first hut Reintalanger, which also represents an option to stay-over night here.
 If you want to split the hike in 3 days.
 We chose to do the hike in two days.
 Therefore we had our lunch stop here.

-This is Hut Reintalanger, where you could sleep, when doing the tour in 3 days.
-For us it was our lunch place.
+This is Hut Reintalanger, where you could sleep, when doing the tour in 3 days:

 And then the really tough part started, super steep paths, rubbles or I would even call it rocks all over and this for hours.
 The way from the first hut, Reintalanger, to the second on only other and last option to stay overnight, Knorrhütte (2051 m).